 With limited resources, the Commission relies on the help provided by volunteers.
-Whether you can give an amount of time regularly, or your availability is more limited, take a look at the opportunities below to see if there is something that you are interested in.
+Whether you can give an amount of time regularly, or your availability is more limited, we would be interested in talking to you!

 C U R R E N T O P P O R T U N I T I E S

 COULD YOU BE A COMMISSION MEMBER?